 Meghalaya: Day 4

 It was our last day of outing in Meghalaya.
 Dreaded thought of being back to office soon, haunted me.
 Perhaps that’s what woke me up even before North East sun surfaced.
 I was awake but didn’t leave my bed.
 My thoughts wandered and I began to think about the simple yet enchanting lives of Meghalaya people.
 This life was miles away from the ‘brake-accelerate’ lives of us urban people.
 I wish one day, I’d settle in the peace and tranquility of hills.
 Amid these thoughts, I slept again.

 Religiously, a soft knock at 07.00 hrs by Anne roused me from my slumber.
 After a mundane routine of getting ready and hogging onto breakfast, we left for our final circuit, the Nongkhnum Island Beach – Mawphlang Sacred Grove.
 The weather looked pretty with sun trying to sneak out from the floating clouds.
 It was a quiet drive till Nongstoin village.
 Roads were good and views were excellent.

 The sweet aroma of the forest filled my nostrils and energized me with its pleasant waft.
-There was a hanging bridge which took us to the island.
+There was a hanging bridge that took us to the island.
 We went up the hillock which offered us a majestic view of the surroundings.
 We could see a few people rowing boats downstream of the river.
-I tested my skills as a photographer and almost filled entire 2 GB memory card I had saved for this day.
+I tested my skills as a photographer and almost filled the entire 2 GB memory card I had saved for this day.
 Ali too tried his hands at photography.